clerie/rollei-AC-420/README.md

 * YYY~XXXX
 * YY~XXXXX
 * Y~XXXXXX
 * ~XXXXXXX ???
-I'am not shure, how the camera handle this, but i think nobody does so many shots
+I'am not sure, how the camera handle this, but i think nobody does so many shots
 * XXXXXXXX ???

 The Filename is followed by this extensions: